-Upwork has a Plus upgrade available to freelancers and another one for clients.
-For $14.99 (about £10.80) per month, an Upwork Freelancer Plus membership sets freelancers up with benefits that include a custom URL, insight on competitor bids, keeping your earnings confidential, and receiving 80 Connects every month instead of 10 (we’ll discuss this topic later on in the article).
+Upwork also has a Plus upgrade available to freelancers.
+For $14.99 per month, an Upwork Freelancer Plus membership sets freelancers up with benefits that include a custom URL, insight on competitor bids, keeping your earnings confidential, and receiving 80 Connects every month instead of 10.

-Upwork Plus for clients costs $49.99 (about £36) per month and is directed towards clients with small businesses that provide a steady flow of work and that need access to upgraded tools.
-These include better reporting, premium customer support, dedicated account management, and 15 freelancer invites per job post.
+Upwork did have a Plus plan for clients that costs $49.99 per month and was directed towards clients with small businesses that provide a steady flow of work and that need access to upgraded tools.
+However, it seems that Upwork has scrapped that, as there is nothing to be found online about this plan anymore.

 Verdict – Fiverr